elicia4/linux_notes/05-managing-ssh-keys.md

     ssh-keygen -t ed25519 -C "acme"

-"-t ed25519" is a different type of key, it is more secure than the default rsa.
+`-t ed25519` is a different type of key, it is more secure than the default `rsa`.
 It will also have a much shorter public key, which supposedly makes it easier to manage.

-' -C "acme" ' is a comment, acme is the username the key pair is created for.
+`-C "acme"` is a comment, `acme` is the username the key pair is created for.
 Next, you can name the key differently.
-Name it to match its purposem for
+Name it to match its purpose for
-example: /home/jay/.ssh/acme_id_ed25519.
+example: `/home/jay/.ssh/acme_id_ed25519`.
 It doesn't really matter what you name the key, just make sure its name is clear and indicates what it unlocks.
 Then create a passphrase.
 IT IS necessary.

 Take a look at your new key.
 At the end of it, there will be a comment you created.
-By default, the comment is your_username@your_computer.
+By default, the comment is `<your_username>@<your_computer>`.

 To push your key to a remote server: